Skip to main content

 4 supplements

-• LowLactobacillus sakei proBio65Across 3 studies, all reported small beneficial effects of Lactobacillus sakei proBio65 on skin barrier function.
-The evidence is primarily from two small randomized controlled trials in Japanese women aged 30–50 and in children/adolescents with atopic dermatitis, with one study showing a statistically significant increase in skin sebum content.
-Doses were not consistently reported, and study durations were not specified.3 beneficial3 studies
+• LowLactobacillus sakei proBio65Across 3 studies, all reported beneficial effects of Lactobacillus sakei proBio65 on skin barrier function, with predominantly small effect sizes.
+The evidence includes two randomized controlled trials (RCTs) in middle-aged women and children with atopic dermatitis, and one review.
+One statistically significant finding was noted for increased skin sebum content.
+Doses, forms, and study durations were not consistently reported, limiting precise characterization.3 beneficial3 studies

 • Lactobacillus acidophilus L-921 beneficial1 study